Skip to content

 • Runs the playbook your CS lead wrote, never invents steps

-• Maintains a per-account onboarding log with every signal, every milestone, every action
+• Maintains a per-account ramp-up log with every signal, every milestone, every action

 • Operates against a four-tier constitution: autonomous on scheduling and milestone-check messages, review-required on customer-facing escalations, escalate on enterprise-threshold accounts, refuse on contract-commitment questions